OPC-Router/opc-ua-umati-mssql-grafana/README.md

  ### **automatic Installation:**
-💡When installing on a Linux-based machine, all required applications can be installed automatically, this is done during setup.
+💡 When installing on a Linux-based machine, all required applications can be installed automatically, this is done during setup.

 ### **manually Installation:**
- ⚠️If you do not want the applications to be installed automatically, you must do this manually:
+ ⚠️ If you do not want the applications to be installed automatically, you must do this manually:
   - Docker
   - Docker-compose